NCGRT PhD Domestic Research Opportunities – Expressions of Interest

 Applications are encouraged for the following groundwater projects:

-Project 1 - Influence of karst on the hydrogeology of a covered limestone aquifer with granular porosity; the Port Campbell Limestone in western Victoria
+Project 3 - Influence of karst permeability on groundwater in the Port Campbell Limestone, western Victoria

 Project 12 - An investigation of floodplain freshwater lenses in River Murray floodplains